microsoft/vscode-docs/docs/editor/tasks.md

 ![Task list](images/tasks/gulpautodetect.png)

->**Note:** Gulp, Grunt and Jake are autodetected only if the corresponding files (for example `gulpfile.js`) are present in the root of the opened folder.
+>**Note:** Gulp, Grunt and Jake are auto-detected only if the corresponding files (for example `gulpfile.js`) are present in the root of the opened folder.

 ## Processing Task Output with Problem Matchers